kamigerami/EcoSystem/README.md

 Add TLS for communication #24

-Add a second swarm manager as a replica enhancement #27

 Add registry or artifactory as a Docker registry #28

 Add support for container metrics / Data / monitoring / alerts #29